tpark94/speedplusbaseline/README.md

 # SPEED+: Next-Generation Dataset for Spacecraft Pose Estimation across Domain Gap

-This repository is developed by Tae Ha "Jeff" Park at [Space Rendezvous Laboratory (SLAB)](slab.stanford.edu) of Stanford University.
+This repository is developed by Tae Ha "Jeff" Park at [Space Rendezvous Laboratory (SLAB)](https://slab.stanford.edu) of Stanford University.

 - [2021.12.02] Our paper will be presented at the 2022 IEEE Aerospace Conference!
 This repository is updated for our latest draft which will soon become available in arXiv.
+- [2022.08.13] README update.

 ## Introduction

-This is the official repository of the baseline studies conducted in our paper titled [SPEED+: Next-Generation Dataset for Spacecraft Pose Estimation across Domain Gap](https://arxiv.org/abs/2110.03101).
+This is the official repository of the baseline studies conducted in our paper titled [SPEED+: Next-Generation Dataset for Spacecraft Pose Estimation across Domain Gap](https://ieeexplore.ieee.org/document/9843439).
 It consists of the official PyTorch implementations of the following CNN models:

 - Keypoint Regression Network (KRN) [[arXiv](https://arxiv.org/abs/1909.00392)]
 - Spacecraft Pose Network (SPN) [[arXiv](https://arxiv.org/abs/1906.09868)]